 Despite the benefits, only a small percentage of riders chose to wear helmets in Illinois.
 In most areas of the state, it is up to the rider to decide whether or not she wants to wear a helmet; unlike some other states, Illinois does not have a mandatory helmet law that covers all riders.
 Some cities and municipalities require helmet usage by some riders, mostly children under the age of 16, but the majority of cities have no such regulation, leaving it up to riders and parents to decide what is best.

-If you need additional information or help, contact an Illinois bicycle accident attorney.
+If you need additional information or help, contact us immediately.